rochishnub/GenAlgo-AI/README.md

 6. Repeat steps 2-6 until termination and return chromosome with best fitness.

 ### 8-Queens Puzzle
 Aim: Find a configuration to place 8 queens on a chessboard such that no queens attack each other.
 State: Assume initially all queens are in distinct columns.
 A state is the string representing the row containing a queen.
-Fitness: The number of pairs of non-attacking queens + 1
+Fitness: The number of pairs of non-attacking queens + 1.

 ### Traveling Salesman Problem
-Aim: Find the shortest hamiltonian cycle in a graph
+Aim: Find the shortest hamiltonian cycle in a graph.
 State: A string sequence of cities visited excluding first city.
-Fitness: Total path cost of a cycle
+Fitness: Total path cost of a cycle.
 ![map](https://github.com/rochishnub/GenAlgo-AI/blob/main/TSP_map.png)